ybanez330/iOS_Capstone/README.md

 - Users can input the number of loaves they want to bake.
 - Users can view the calculated grams of starter, flour, and water needed for the specified number of loaves.
 - Users can adjust the quantity of ingredients based on desired loaf size or recipe variations.
-- Users can access a help section for guidance on using the app.
 - Users can easily navigate between inputting the number of loaves and viewing the ingredient quantities.

 **Optional Nice-to-have Stories**